Also, the first version of the theme music was re-recorded in the key of C for some reason (it was originally in the key of D).

 Executive Meddling: In-universe in an episode of the Animated Adaptation; Gordon has written a movie script for a drama called Yo, Ma and it's bought... but the powers that be use it as the basis for the latest Gutsquisher action extravaganza.

-Old Shame: None of the main human cast members had any major success after ALF, and all four actors playing the Tanner family have since retired (possibly as a result) from acting.
-Max Wright wanted nothing to do with the show for a long time afterwards, but later changed his mind, acknowledging in interviews how much joy ALF (the show and character) has brought to the world over the years.
+Old Shame: None of the main human cast members had any major success after ALF.
+Max Wright continues to act and received a Tony nomination in 1993.
+The other three regulars have since retired from acting.
+Wright wanted nothing to do with the show for a long time afterwards, but later changed his mind, acknowledging in interviews how much joy ALF (the show and character) has brought to the world over the years.